jbcoe/value_types/DRAFT.md

 * Add discussion of `emplace()` to appendix.

-* Update working to support allocator-awareness.
+* Update wording to support allocator-awareness.

 ### Changes from R0